halynabondar/meal-sharing/README.md

 The main functionalities of this website are:

--   Displaying the meals in the database
+-   Displaying the meals from the database.
--   Searching for a meal
+-   Searching for a meal.
--   Making a reservation
+-   Making a reservation.
--   Leaving a review
+-   Leaving a review for a meal.
--   Sorting meals
+-   Sorting meals by different criteria.
--   Filtering meals
+-   Filtering meals to find the perfect option.
+-   View available meals and see detailed information for each one.

 ## Technologies Used